open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 make build-packages # to rebuild the packages
 ```
 Follow the steps under [Customizing an image](./building-howto.md#Customizing-an-Image) to create
-an image with the your new package.
+an image with your new package.

 **Uploading the archive**: Intel will upload the tar.gz archive to the mirror.